 The UAA Justice Center, established by the Alaska Legislature in 1975, has a mandate to provide statewide justice-related education, research and service.
 The Justice Center is an interdisciplinary unit that provides undergraduate, graduate and professional education; conducts research in the areas of crime, law and justice; and provides service to government units, justice agencies and community organizations throughout urban and rural Alaska to promote a safe, healthy and just society.

-The Justice Center offers a variety of programs that prepare students for work in law-related or public service fields.
-The core of each program is a foundational sequence of courses combining theoretical knowledge of the law with skills-based training in American legal practice.
+The legal studies program offers a variety of degrees that prepare students for work in law-related or public service fields.
+The core of each degree program is a foundational sequence of courses combining theoretical knowledge of the law with skills-based training in American legal practice.